JoepDriesen/Cardgame-Generator/README.md

 Rules are included in the game.

 ###### Copyright Issues
 I am a programmer, not an artist.
-As a result the images used for the card graphics are simple images found via Google.
-If your image is used in this game and you would like it removed, please contact me and I will fix this as fast as possible.
+As a result the artwork used for the card graphics are simple images found via Google.
+If your work is used in this game and you would like to have it removed, please contact me and I will fix this as fast as possible.
 No copyright infringement is intended.